TMA examples

 WebApp.ready()

-Then we will add some interaction with user.
+Then add some interaction with the user.
 Go to src/App.tsx

-and we will add the button with alert.
+and add a button that triggers an alert.

 import { useState } from 'react'